minyez/mykit/roadmap.md

 ### `kmesh` module

-- [x] kpath decoder and encoder to translate between kpath string and list of path segments
+- [x] kpath decoder and encoder to translate between kpath string and list of ends of path line segments

 ### `symmetry` module